sathvik7137/learnease-community-platform/START_HERE.md

 **DO THIS IN ORDER:**

-1. ✅ Deploy backend to Railway (15 min) - CRITICAL!
+1. ✅ Deploy backend to Render or Fly.io (10 min) - CRITICAL!
+100% FREE!
-2. ✅ Update api_config.dart with Railway URL (2 min)
+2. ✅ Update api_config.dart with your backend URL (2 min)
 3. ✅ Create signing key (5 min)
 4. ✅ Build APK with .\build_release.ps1 (5 min)
 5. ✅ Test on real device (10 min)